 Join our volunteer team at One of New England's Largest No-kill Animal Shelters.

 Caring for all the animals at NEAS is very rewarding, but it is also a lot of work.
 You must be 18 or over to volunteer at NEAS.
 (Please see our Ways You Can Help if under 18 list).
-To help you decide if one of our volunteer programs is right for you, please review our Volunteer Information Packet and Application.
-When you are ready to volunteer, you can print the application and mail it to us, or you can fill in our Online Volunteer Application Form.
+To help you decide if one of our volunteer programs is right for you, please review our Volunteer Information Packet.
+When you are ready to volunteer, you can apply online.